 7. Is my preferred venue/important vendor available?

-I would not recommend setting your date in stone until you find a venue.
+I would not recommend setting a wedding date in stone until you find a venue.
 Pick a few dates that could work and keep an open mind.
-Also, if it is really important for you get a specific caterer or photographer, check with them first to see if they are still available!

-There are many important things to consider as you set your wedding date.
-This guide on how to choose your wedding date walked you through some important questions that you need answer together as a couple as you move forward with selecting your wedding date.
-Is there anything else you would consider when telling someone how to choose your wedding date?
-Let us know!
-Good luck!
+There are many important things to consider as you’re setting a wedding date.
+This guide on how to choose a wedding date walked you through some important questions that you need to answer together as a couple as you move forward with selecting your wedding date.